anatoliykhait/anatoliykhait/research.md

 To facilitate the computations, a small scale mass and energy exchange is taken into account by the so-called turbulent conductivity, which is an artificial effect governed by the semi-empirical turbulence models.
-Existing inaccuracies in these models due to insufficient understanding of turbulent heat transfer result in the inability of proper simulation of high-speed compressible vortex flows.
+Existing inaccuracies in these models due to insufficient understanding of turbulent heat transfer result in inability of proper simulation of high-speed compressible vortex flows.
 Recently we have suggested a correction to the semi-empirical turbulence models by introducing a missed contribution to the heat exchange due to fluid compressibility.